chat loading...

 • Long quotations (5 or more lines, or 2 or more paragraphs) are also known as "Block Quotes".
 They should be presented as follows: no quotation marks, single spaced, and the entire quote indented by 0.5"

-• First line vs. hanging indents: footnotes use first-line indentation; bibliography entries use handing indents.
+• First line vs. hanging indents: footnotes use first-line indentation; bibliography entries use hanging indents.
 For an example of indentation, look at the CMOS sample paper from the Purdue Online Writing Lab (OWL).

 • Images: images do not need to be included in your bibliography, but you do need to include a caption with each image.
 See this section on how to caption images in Chicago style.